voidsy-gmbh/pyThermoNDT/CONTRIBUTING.md

 uv pip install -e .[dev]
 ```

 This creates a virtual environment called `venv` with all necessary dependencies and installs pyThermoNDT in editable mode.
-Changes to the source code will immediately be reflected without reinstalling the package (see [setuptools documentation](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) for more information).
+Changes to the source code will immediately be reflected without having to reinstall the package (see [setuptools documentation](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) for more information).

 If you don't want to use uv, you can also use pip: